ooples/pine_script_docs/source/concepts/Other_timeframes_and_data.rst

     request.security(symbol, timeframe, expression, gaps, lookahead, ignore_resolve_errors, currency) → series int[]/float[]/bool[]/color[]/string[]

 ``symbol``
    This is the ticker identifier of the symbol whose information is to be fetched.
-It musst be of "simple string" type and can be defined in multiple ways:
+It must be of "simple string" type and can be defined in multiple ways:

       - With a literal string containing either a simple ticker like ``"IBM"`` or ``"EURUSD"``, or an exchange:symbol pair like ``"NYSE:IBM"`` or ``"OANDA:EURUSD"``.